ChaoticHackingNetwork/hArch/README.md

     6. ./hArchPost
     7. Hack the Universe!

-The prompt at end will ask to download master toolset or skip.
-It will add an extra 5-10 min install time.
+At the end of the installation process, you'll encounter a prompt to either download the master toolset or skip.
+Opting to download the master toolset may extend the installation time by an additional 5-10 minutes.
+However, this feature will evolve over time with updates.
+Future iterations will introduce a more user-defined installation process, allowing you to tailor your system more accurately to your needs.
+For instance, if you're embarking on a reverse engineering task or a web pentest, you can simply select those specific options during installation to receive the necessary tools, streamlining the process and saving time by excluding unnecessary ones.

 ### To-Do List
 - [x] vimrc completed
 - [x] Tested bare-metal & Virtual
 - [x] Manual partitioning
 - [x] Better script UI
-- [x] Parallel Downloads
+- [x] Parallel Downloads w/ Speedtest
 - [x] Add Dockerfile for small hackers lab
 - [ ] User defined tool set
 - [ ] Kernel choice